datamole-ai/mff-cloud-app-development/lesson-1/lesson-1.md

     * Not trivial to achieve in distributed systems.
         * Retries, failovers.
         * Tradeoff with high-availability.
-    * Performance sensitive - throughput vs latency.
+    * Batching- throughput vs latency.
-        * Batching
 * Parallel processing of data from multiple devices.
 * Extremely unreliable clocks on devices.
 * Huge amounts of relatively low-value transactions compared to typical business applications.